 Geary began his administration of “Bleeding Kansas” with the intention to be a neutral peacemaker, but he came to blame the proslavery faction for the violence in the territory and proposed a plan to admit Kansas to the Union as a free state.
 The plan was not adopted, and when James Buchanan took office he removed Geary, who returned to Pennsylvania and remarried.

-With the outbreak of the Civil War Geary became Colonel of the 28th Pennsylvania Infantry Regiment.
+With the outbreak of the Civil War Geary became Colonel of the 28th Pennsylvania Volunteer Infantry Regiment, which he uniformed and equipped at his own expense.
 He was wounded and captured at Leesburg in March of 1862, but was immediately exchanged.

 He was promoted to brigadier general and given a command in Banks’ Fifth Corps in the Shenandoah Valley.
 This became part of Pope’s Army of Virginia, and Geary was wounded twice at the battle of Cedar Mountain.